Alabama House approves prison plan using virus funds - NewsBreak

 The Alabama prison construction proposal calls for at least three new prisons: one with at least 4,000 beds in Elmore County with enhanced space for medical and mental health care needs; a second of the same size in Escambia County; and a women’s prison — as well as renovations to existing facilities.
 Six prisons would close.

-The package of bills also includes a retroactive sentencing change that could allow up to 700 nonviolent inmates to seek shorter sentences.
-The House did not vote on the sentencing bill Wednesday, effectively killing it for the short special session, after it became doubtful that there was enough Republican support to pass the bill.
+The package of bills also includes a retroactive sentencing change that could allow up to 700 nonviolent inmates to seek shorter sentences, and a proposal to buy an empty private prison and use it for rehabilitation programs.

 Outside the Alabama Statehouse, about 40 people, including some parents of inmates, protested the plan and the use of pandemic funds.
 Carrying a banner that read, “Stop the Spending Spree," the group said Alabama had other needs in medical care and education.